Mission Escape!

-Mission Escape! is a 1980 video game published by CE Software for the Apple II, programmed by Jim Jacobson.

-Contents

-Mission Escape! is a science-fiction game in which the hero is trying to fight his way through a series of rooms, each one infested with troopers, drones, and missile-firing robots.
+Mission Escape! is an Apple II video game programmed by Jim Jacobson. and published by CE Software in 1980.
+Mission Escape! is a science fiction game in which the player fights through a series of progressively deadlier rooms, while being attacked by troopers, drones, and robots armed with missiles.

+Gameplay

 Reception

 Steve Jackson reviewed Mission Escape! in The Space Gamer No. 44.
 Jackson commented that "on the whole, it's a great way to kill an evening.
 Recommended for Apple owners who like reflex-testing games."

 Graham Masters Jr. reviewed the game for Computer Gaming World, and stated that "Mission Escape is one of a handful of games to combine arcade features with what is in reality a strategy game."